BeyondTrust - Secure Remote Access and Privileged Access Management

 Vulnerability scanning is the process of discovering, analyzing, and reporting on security flaws and vulnerabilities.
 Vulnerability scans are conducted via automated vulnerability scanning tools to identify potential risk exposures and attack vectors across an organization’s networks, hardware, software, and systems.
 Vulnerability scanning and assessment is an essential step in the vulnerability management lifecycle.

-What is a Pass-the-Hash Attack (PtH)?
+What is a Rainbow Table Attack?

 Windows Auditing

 Windows auditing is the process of tracking, analyzing, and understanding events that take place on Windows-based computer systems.
-Windows auditing can reveal important contextual information about the who, what, when, and where, of system events.
-Administrators and security specialists can setup Windows auditing across various desktops, servers, and other devices on a Microsoft Windows-based network.
+Windows auditing can reveal important contextual information about the who, what, when, and where of system events.
+Administrators and security specialists can set up Windows auditing across various desktops, servers, and other devices on a Microsoft Windows-based network.
 Windows auditing watches for certain events taking place on Windows machines and logs those events.
 Security experts can then use computer forensic analysis to review these events and identify unusual or risky access or behavior.

 Zero Standing Privileges